nschan/nf-arassembly/README.md

 ## Polishing with pilon

 The assemblies can optionally be polished using available short-reads using pilon.
-`--polish_pilon true`
+`--polish_pilon`

-This requires additional information in the samplesheet, shortread_F, shortread_R and paired
+This requires additional information in the samplesheet: `shortread_F`, `shortread_R` and `paired`:

 ```
-sample,readpath,assembly,ref_fasta,ref_gff,assembly_bam,assembly_bai,ref_bam,shortread_F,shortread_R,paired
+sample,readpath,ref_fasta,ref_gff,shortread_F,shortread_R,paired
-sampleName,reads,assembly.fasta.gz,reference.fasta,reference.gff,reads_on_assembly.bam,reads_on_assembly.bai,reads_on_reference.bam,short_F1.fastq,short_F2.fastq,true
+sampleName,reads,assembly.fasta.gz,reference.fasta,reference.gff,short_F1.fastq,short_F2.fastq,true
 ```

-In a case where only single-reads are available, shortread_R should be empty, and paired should be false
+In a case where only single-reads are available, `shortread_R` should be empty, and `paired` should be false

 ## Scaffolding

 `ragtag`, `LINKS`, `SLR` and `longstitch` can be used for scaffolding.

 The `SLR` container segfaults with illegal instructions, I assume that the container is somehow built wrong.

 ## Using liftoff